orsonteodoro/gcf2/README.md

 The bashrc will process these lists.
 They should be re-generated before a `emerge -ev @system` or `emerge -ev @world` is performed.
-It cannot be gathered ahead of time due to lack of metadata or hints.
+It cannot be gathered ahead of time due to lack of ebuild metadata or hints.

 The packages in either `emerge-*-no-lto.lst` and `emerge-*-lto-restricted.lst` contain static-libs which may have compiler specific IR (Intermediate